ackwell/ackwell.github.io/social.md

 ## social.

 Thanks for visiting!
-You can typically contact me through any of the following:
+You can typically find or contact me through any of the following:

 <ul class="social-grid">
   {% for social in site.data.social %}